vitch/twitter-bootstrap-skeleton.docpad/README.md

 node node_modules/docpad/bin/docpad install
 ```

-<span class="label label-warning">Note</span> that you may also need to install Pygments (and therefore pip and python) as well - this is used for the syntax highlighting of code blocks.
-Installation instructions are available in the readme for the [Pygments plugin](https://github.com/bevry/docpad-extras/tree/master/plugins/pygments/).

 Then to run the website all you need to do is:

 ```bash
 node node_modules/docpad/bin/docpad run
 ```

 You can call put `help` on the end of the previous command rather than `run` if you want to see the other DocPad commands you can run.

 Once DocPad is running you can visit http://localhost:9778/ to see your brand new website.
 Changes made to files will be magically pushed to the browser without you even needing to reload.
 When you are finished you can `Ctrl+c` in your terminal window to stop DocPad from running.